WISE-Developers/wise_docs/README.md

 ### What is this repository for? ###

- API Documentation for projects hosted by SPAYDMOBILE.
+ API Documentation for projects hosted by SPYDMOBILE.